matthewkerr/Card-Challenge-V2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Concentration Card Game - As part of your interview process with Circadence
+Concentration Card Game - A part of the interview process with Circadence

 An example of this code working can be found here : https://card-concentration-v2.firebaseapp.com/